Podman cheat sheet

 • ~/.config/containers/systemd (rootless)

-Create a container file, in example in .config/containers/systemd/httpd.container:
+Create a container file:

 [Unit]